 - Preheat the oven to 150C / 300F.

 In a large oven tray, add a little olive oil to the bottom.
 Add a layer of the finely chopped cabbage.
 Now arrange the cabbage rolls close to one another.
 Scatter the bay leaves and the peppercorn.
 Add another layer of the finely chopped cabbage.
-Mix the tomato paste with a little water and juice over the cabbage and the rolls and pour over the stepped oolong tea.
+Mix the tomato paste with a little water and juice over the Romanian cabbage and the rolls and pour over the stepped oolong tea.
 Around 3/4 of the tray should be filled with liquid, so feel free to add a little more boiling water / tea if needed. - Bake for 2 hours.
-Check every 20-25 minutes to ensure there is still enough water in the tray, so the cabbage rolls don't burn.
-I cook them uncovered because I want most of the liquid to reduce and I also like my cabbage rolls to be a bit crispier on the outside.
+Check every 20-25 minutes to ensure there is still enough water in the tray, so the Romanian cabbage rolls don't burn.
+I cook them uncovered because I want most of the liquid to reduce and I also like my sarmale to be a bit crispier on the outside.
 Just keep an eye on them to ensure they don't burn.
 If needed, you can always cover the tray with some aluminium foil.

-- Serve on a plate with Romanian polenta and vegan sour cream.
-Decorate with chives and red peppercorn.
-You can store them, covered in the fridge.
-Heat up on the hob in a small pot and make sure to add a little water to the cabbage rolls to ensure they don't stick to the pot.
+- You can store them, covered in the fridge.
+Heat up on the hob in a small pot and make sure to add a little water to the Romanian cabbage rolls to ensure they don't stick to the pot.
 This vegan version keeps in the fridge for about 4-5 days although they are best served fresh.

 - Preheat the oven to 150C / 300F.